-If you wish to adjust your meal plan, please go to http://my.purchase.edu to make the change and your eBill will be automatically adjusted to reflect this change.
+If you wish to adjust your meal plan, please go to www.purchase.edu/portal and log into the myHeliotrope portal.
+Your eBill will be automatically adjusted to reflect this change.
 Please note that if you live in a Residence Hall you must select a residence hall meal plan and cannot choose any of the apartment/commuter plan options.
 A Residence Hall Meal Plan is mandatory if you reside in a residence hall.
 All changes must be completed within the first two weeks of the semester.

 Award and Benefit Adjustment:

-Financial Aid: If you do not see accurate financial aid information on your eBill, please contact Student Financial Services at (914) 251-7000.
+Financial Aid: If you do not see accurate financial aid information on your eBill, please contact Student Financial Services at (914) 251-7000 x 2.
 Be sure that you have completed your FAFSA application and that you have successfully provided all necessary verification documents to the Student Financial Services Office (if applicable).